 - Tinnitus Assessment and Treatment

 - Assessment for Hearing Aid

 - Comprehensive Otoacoustic Emissions (OAE)

 This is not a comprehensive list of procedures.
-Your audiologist will determine tests needed to determine your hearing health needs.
+Your audiologist will determine which tests are needed to appropriately determine your hearing health needs.

-Early detection of hearing loss in newborns allows for early intervention which is important in the development of speech recognition.
-Our audiologists test for hearing impairment in infants and toddlers, preschoolers and school-age children.
-Children are referred if a parent, caregiver, or healthcare provider has concerns regarding hearing, speech, language, or developmental delay based on observation and/or standardized developmental screening.
+Early detection of hearing loss in newborns allows for early intervention, which is important in the development of speech recognition.
+Our audiologists test for hearing impairment in infants, toddlers, preschoolers, and school-age children.
+Children are referred if a parent, caregiver, or healthcare provider has concerns regarding hearing, speech, language, or developmental delay based on observation and/or a standardized developmental screening.